Information presented from the 2023 - 2024 Academic Catalog.

 Our BA students are encouraged to connect their Studio Art major with the curriculum of the college to realize individual approaches to Studio Art that are interwoven with science, social science, humanities and/or other fine arts disciplines.
 A total of 48 credit hours are required, with ten courses coming from Studio Art and two courses from Art History and Visual Culture, or alternatively, one course from Art History and Visual Culture and one course from Philosophy (see description below).

-12 courses (48 Credit Hours) total: 10 Studio Courses: 4 core courses to be completed by the end of 1st semester Junior Year: Arts 101 OR Arts 110 (or 170), one 2D course, one 3D course and one Time-based course (such as photo, video, performance art, animation or a web-based studio course).
-One 200 level studio elective.
-One semester of Junior Critique.
+- 12 courses (48 Credit Hours) total: 10 Studio Courses: 4 core courses to be completed by the end of first semester Junior Year:

 Studio Art Major (B.F.A.)

-NOTE: ARTS 110/170 cannot be used to fulfill the 2D course requirement for the BFA.
+- NOTE: ARTS 110 - Introduction to Drawing / ARTS 170 - Introduction to Drawing for Majors cannot be used to fulfill the 2D course requirement for the BFA.

-Senior Year: ARTS 401 plus ARTS 451 - senior research in the fall semester Senior year.
-ARTS 401 plus ARTS 452 - senior research in the spring semester Senior year.
-(Senior BFA Studio Art majors are required to take the Visual Arts Practicum ARTS 401 during each semester of the Senior year in conjunction with one year of senior research that will culminate in a solo or 2-person exhibition and an oral defense with a committee of 3 faculty "readers’ ”) BFA candidates are required to meet with each committee member at least twice over the course of their Senior year before the final defense, which takes place in the exhibition.
-Students are also required to produce their own catalog/extended artist statement as part of their exhibition, articulating their thesis and key elements of their process, in writing.
+- (Senior BFA Studio Art majors are required to take ARTS 401 - Visual Arts Practicum during each semester of the Senior year in conjunction with one year of senior research that will culminate in a solo or 2-person exhibition and an oral defense with a committee of 3 faculty "readers").
+BFA candidates are required to meet with each committee member at least twice over the course of their Senior year before the final defense, which takes place in the exhibition.
+Students are also required to produce their own written catalog/extended artist statement as part of their exhibition, articulating their thesis and key elements of their process.

-Art History and Visual Culture/Theory Courses: Art History and Visual Culture/Theory courses should be determined in consultation with the student’s advisor.
+- Art History and Visual Culture/Theory Courses: Three Art History and Visual Culture/Theory courses should be determined in consultation with the student’s advisor.
 Students may choose any three Art History and Visual Culture courses.